Shift-Left Testing: A Comprehensive Guide to Enhancing Software

 How can I implement shift-left testing in my organization?

-What are the challenges of shift-left testing?
+What are some common challenges in shift-left testing?